How should Digital Financial and Information Services Target Women Farmers to Increase their Productivity?

 1. Starting each project with women in mind increases product uptake

 When launching DFS or DIS product for smallholders, it is common practice in both the private and public sectors to first use a mass-market approach and then see how different segments will interact with the product.
 User research we conducted in collaboration with FSD Zambia for a digital credit product established that women prefer savings and layaway products over debt.
 If DFS interventions assess the market with a gender lens beforehand, they can design and launch targeted products to ensure rapid and equitable uptake, priming the project for success from the outset.

 2. Leveraging existing social groups and networks reaches more women

-Social marketing approaches such as road / trade shows and town halls are often cost-effective ways to introduce a new product to thousands of potential smallholder clients.
+Social marketing approaches such as road/trade shows and town halls are often cost-effective ways to introduce a new product to thousands of potential smallholder clients.
 However, this does not always ensure an equitable number of women are reached.
 Because of their household responsibilities, as well as agricultural work, women are more likely to congregate in a domestic setting through social groups and networks.
-In Tanzania, after tweaking their marketing campaign to reach women through Village Community Banks (VICOBA), one mobile network operator increased the conversion rate of women to their product nearly three-fold.
+In Tanzania, after tweaking its marketing campaign to reach women through Village Community Banks (VICOBA), one mobile network operator increased the conversion rate of women to their product nearly three-fold.

 3. Design a complementary and relevant bundle of products and services

 It is also important to consider women’s limitations in mobility and time.
-Men are reported to be more mobile than men, who are limited to travelling within two kilometres.
+Men are reported to be more mobile than men, who are limited to traveling within two kilometers.
 This is especially true in Tanzania and Zambia where women are unable to travel long distances to reach agents.
-Occasionally women are limited by Therefore, businesses should employ community-based agents who can do home visits or who are members of the co-ops, Village and Savings Associations (VSLA) and other groups that women belong to agents are a trusted means to reinforce technology-base behaviour.
+Therefore, businesses should employ community-based agents who can do home visits or who are members of the co-ops, Village and Savings Associations (VSLA), and other groups that women belong to agents are a trusted means to reinforce technology-based behavior.